AlessioBugetti/MECVirtualResourceAllocation/README.md

 ### Code Formatting

-We use `google-java-format` for consistent code formatting.
+`google-java-format` is used for consistent code formatting.
 The formatting is enforced using the Spotless plugin.
 Run the following command to format the code:

    ```sh
 mvn spotless:apply